 Additional steps that may be required, depending upon the site, include a Specific Use Permit (SUP), Watershed Protection Permit (WPP), Fence Permit, Tree Mitigation, or Clearing and Grading Permit.

 Development within the City of Denton Extraterritorial Jurisdiction (ETJ)

 An approved Gas Well Development Plat and applicable County permits are needed for gas well development within the City of Denton ETJ.

-To begin the Gas Well Development Plat process, login to eTrakit, under Projects click Apply.
-After completion you will receive an email from ProjectDox inviting you to upload your documents.
-Fill out the forms below and upload to ProjectDox along with your drawings and other supporting documents as described in the Gas Well Development Plat checklist.
+For operators, to begin the Gas Well Development Plat process, login to eTrakit, under “Projects” select “Apply.”
+After completing, you will receive an email from ProjectDox inviting you to upload your documents.
+Complete the Gas Well Development Plat Application (ETJ)

 Frequently Asked Questions

 How can I register a complaint or contact an inspector?

 Please contact the Gas Well Inspections Division at (940) 349-8372

 for general inquiries and concerns.
 After-hours calls should be directed to the non-emergency Police desk at (940) 349-8181

 There are currently 294 wells within Denton’s corporate city limits (COD) and 207 wells within the Division I area of its Extraterritorial Jurisdiction (ETJ).